If you've ever felt the frustration of managing multiple online accounts, whether…

 Shopify vs Square: POS Hardware Shipping & Support

-All Square POS hardware comes with around-the-clock support and a dedicated Square team that works tirelessly to investigate all fraudulent activities on your behalf, while also ensuring that security and encryption remain intact.
+All Square POS hardware comes with around-the-clock support and a dedicated Square team that works tirelessly to investigate fraudulent activities on your behalf while ensuring security and encryption remain intact.

 You’ll also find 24/7 support with Shopify’s products, along with free shipping and a 30-day return policy.
 With UPS, orders are shipped nationwide within the US with a 3-5 business day turnaround, subject to location.

-You can opt to expedite shipping with UPS Next Day Air for next-day arrival.
+You can expedite shipping with UPS Next Day Air for next-day delivery.

 Shopify vs Square: POS Pricing